Majodaya House: Serenity in Pure White Colour

 Project Location: Bengaluru, India

-Built up - Area: 20.275 sq. ft.
+Built-up Area: 20.275 sq. ft.

 Material: Steel and Wood